Monthly Archives: May 2015

 El Greco.
 Pentecost.

-The upper image is courtesy of Pentecost – Wikipedia, the free encyclopedia, with the caption: A Western depiction of the Pentecost, painted by Jean II Restout, 1732.”
+The upper image is courtesy of Pentecost – Wikipedia, with the caption: A Western depiction of the Pentecost, painted by Jean II Restout, 1732.”

 The version at left is courtesy of El Greco.
 Pentecost – Olga’s GallerySee also El Greco | Hear what the Spirit is saying, with the following notes by Hovak Najarian, on “The Pentecost, Oil on Canvas,” circa1600: